fresns/docs/clients/en-US/api/editor/configs.md

             }
         },
         "editPerm": {
-            "status": "Boolean / Has permission to edit", "timeLimit": "Number / Editable within a certain time", "editSticky": "Boolean / Editable after post is sticky", "editDigest": "Boolean / Editable after post is digest" }
+            "status": "Boolean / Whether to enable editing", "timeLimit": "Number / How long after publication can you edit", "editSticky": "Boolean / Editable after post is sticky", "editDigest": "Boolean / Editable after post is digest" }